How To Look After Natural Grey Hair

 How do you keep grey hair healthy?

-Over the years of working with all hair types, including grey hair we’ve learnt a lot about how to keep hair healthy.
+Over the years of working with all hair types, including grey hair, I’ve learnt a lot about how to keep hair healthy.

 - Keep ends in check.
 Drier hair tends to be subject to more breakage.
-If you let split ends linger they tend to ride up the hair shaft, damaging more of the hair.
+If you let split ends linger, they tend to ride up the hair shaft, damaging more of the hair.
 See your stylist for regular trims.

 - Give your hair a day off.
 If you use heated styling tools, they can be drying for grey hair.
 Let your hair air-dry at least once a week.
 Why not combine this with a weekly hair mask treatment?
 Never used a hair mask?
-Take a look at our recent blog on hair masks and find out why you should build this essential treatment into your weekly hair care routine.
+Take a look at our recent blog on hair masks and discover why you should build this essential treatment into your weekly hair care routine.

 - Drinking water is not only good for your skin.
 Hair loves it too.
 Keep hydrated for healthy hair.